TraderStatus.com __________ Automatic Mark-to-Market elections

 All the aforementioned election filing deadlines pertain to individual taxpayers who were required to file and who actually did file at least one tax return prior to making the Mark-to-Market election.
 For those taxpayers who are filing their first ever tax return, no filing deadlines for a timely mark-to-market election have been established, other than that the election statement (as previously described) be placed in its books and records immediately in the first year and that a copy also be attached to the first original federal income tax return filed.
 Typically this pertains to taxpaying entities other than individuals, such as a newly formed corporation or LLC.
 Click here for more on this sophisticated option.
 Click here to form your entity right away.

-TIP: If you are a trader who timely filed a M2M election and you incurred huge losses in the stock market during 2007, here's a tip - rather than using the resulting Net Operating Loss (NOL) as a 2-year carryback (formerly a 5-year carryback), consider a timely filed NOL election to carry it forward only.
-Then convert a portion (or all) of your retirement plans & traditional IRAs to tax-free Roth IRAs, using the NOL carryforward to shelter the taxes currently due on the conversion.
+TIP: If you are a trader who timely filed a M2M election and you incurred huge losses in the stock market during the year, here's a tip - rather than using the resulting Net Operating Loss (NOL) as a 2-year carryback (occasionally a 5-year carryback), consider a timely filed NOL election to carry it forward only.
+Then convert a portion (or all) of your retirement plans & traditional IRAs to tax-free Roth IRAs (or do an in-plan Roth 401(k) conversion) , using the NOL carryforward to shelter the taxes currently due on the conversion.
 We can prepare the appropriate elections for you to file.
 Become a client here to discuss what plan of action is advisable for you.

-By doing this your heretofore full taxable retirement plans & traditional IRAs will become non-taxable for income tax purposes.
+By doing this your heretofore full taxable (in the future) retirement plans & traditional IRAs will become non-taxable for income tax purposes (they generally remain taxable for estate tax purposes).
 All future year's growth will then be income tax free, where the growth was only income tax deferred before converting to a Roth.
+Caution: Of course the income tax law could be changed in the future.
+Remember that at one time Social Security benefits were not taxed, and even after they changed the law and started taxing 50% and then 85% the members of Congress denied that it was an income tax increase!

 Net Operating Losses